- June 1, 2015

 - Players have a significant amount of agency with choices that affect the game's outcome, leading to multiple endings and moral dilemmas.

-- The open world design encourages exploration and experimentation, providing a satisfying sense of discovery and engagement with the game's mechanics.
+- The open world design encourages exploration and experimentation, providing a fun and engaging gameplay experience.

-- The game suffers from a lack of clear explanations for mechanics, particularly regarding the artifact system, which can lead to frustrating mistakes.
+- The game suffers from poor explanations of mechanics, particularly regarding the artifact system, which can lead to frustrating gameplay decisions.

 “There is no main story at all unless you pick the correct starting gift, which the game doesn't explain, by the way.”

-“This is a terrible game; nothing is explained, you just walk around doing random things with no idea where to go.
-Some NPCs give you quests, but the free-roaming is really abhorrent.”
+“This is a terrible game, nothing is explained, you just walk around doing random stuff with no idea where to go; some NPCs give you quests, but the free-roaming is really abhorrent.”